CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A scripting language used to make web pages interactive, and is a programing language for the web.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+You can keep track of changes you have made on your project, It make collaboration easy,
+You can go back to the old version of your project.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You making a copy of a repository that is on a different account on GitHub to your account.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You making a copy of a repository that is online(remote repository) to your computer, to make it a local repository.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Is a process of implementing the changes that are on a remote repository to your local repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Is a list of previous commits made to a repository.

 ## Question 13